Avail our expert fertility specialists’ opinion for free.

 Your doctor will observe the fertilized eggs to ensure that they’re dividing and growing.
 After this, the embryos may go through genetic testing.

-These embryos will become big enough in 3-5 days after fertilization and be ready for implantation.
-Your doctor will insert a thin tube called a catheter into your vagina, through your cervix, and into your uterus for implantation.
-They would then release the embryo into your uterus.
+In 3-5 days after fertilization, these embryos will have grown large enough to be implanted.
+For implantation, your doctor will place a small tube called a catheter into your vagina, through your cervix, and into your uterus.
+The embryo would subsequently be implanted into your uterus.

 Even though IVF is a miracle treatment for infertile couples, it does have complications: